hogimn/sql-formatter/README.md

 - **spark** - [Spark][]
 - **tsql** - [SQL Server Transact-SQL][tsql]

+I’m currently using the default dialect for Oracle SQL, and it performs well for my needs.
+As such, I don’t have the motivation to maintain or expand support for other dialects.
+If you require support for additional dialects, please consider contributing to this project.

 ## Extend formatters

 Formatters can be extended as below :